 - Does the software allow for fun?

-Nothing will ever replace the energy of an in-person, face-to-face Huddle, but this is certainly a better option than leaving someone out of a Huddle.
-Many of our practitioners use Zoom video-conferencing platform to ensure everyone is included in the Huddle and can see the scoreboard.
+Of course, nothing will ever replace the energy of an in-person, face-to-face Huddle, but this is certainly a better option than leaving teammates out.
+Many of our practitioners use Zoom video-conferencing platform to make sure everyone is included and can easily hear and see the scoreboard.

 Finish With Needs/Nice to Haves

 At the end of your Huddle, you should have accomplished a series of “nice to haves” and “need to haves.”
-For example:
+These are a mixture of things you absolutely need to be productive and some things that would be nice to have if you could manage it.

 Can every player in your Game say: